 Learn about the SMART Brailler.

-The Standard brailler is the classic version of the brailler that is widely used by brailler users throughout the world.
+The Classic brailler is the classic version of the brailler that is widely used by brailler users throughout the world.

 In addition to those braillers there are also electric braillers that make it possible to braille with increased speed and with less effort.
 A unimanual brailler is for those who can only use one hand, and a large cell brailler for those who have tactile problems.